The Umbrella Academy season 3 release date, trailer, cast, Elliot Page set photos and latest news

 Here's everything we know so far about The Umbrella Academy season 3.

-- Elliot Page posted a new Instagram photo from the set of Umbrella Academy season 3
+- Elliot Page posted two new Instagram photos from the set of Umbrella Academy season 3, including one with co-star Emmy Raver Lampman.

 - Tom Hopper (Number One/Luther) said that Covid protocols has prolonged the production process and filming on season 3 has "a long way to go."